DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 It should be noted that the value pa computed from can be negative or greater than 1.
 If this is the case, then a value of 1 should be used instead.

-The initial and actual drop probabilities are shown in Figure 31.
+The initial and actual drop probabilities are shown in :numref:`figure_drop_probability_graph`.
 The actual drop probability is shown for the case where the formula given in the reference document1 is used (blue curve) and also for the case where the formula implemented in the dropper module,